-If you have life insurance, you may have already met the financial need.
-Just make sure you’ve got the right beneficiary.
+If you have life insurance, you may have already taken care of the financial costs of your funeral.
+Just make sure you’ve got the right beneficiary on the policy.
 (In other words, make sure it’s not your ex-wife.)

-Other options to meet these kinds of expenses include pay-on-death (POD) bank accounts, which automatically go to your named heir upon your death.
-Of course, that doesn’t mean they’ll be forced to use it to pay for your funeral.
+Another option to meet these kinds of expenses is a pay-on-death (POD) bank account, which automatically goes to your named heir upon your death.
+Of course, that doesn’t mean the heir will be forced to use it to pay for your funeral.

 Bottom line?
 My advice is to skip the prepaid funeral.
 Invest your money elsewhere and make sure your loved ones know what you want.

 Got a question you’d like answered?

 You can ask a question simply by hitting “reply” to our email newsletter, just as you would with any email in your inbox.
 If you’re not subscribed, fix that right now by clicking here.
 It’s free, only takes a few seconds and will get you valuable information every day!

 The questions I’m likeliest to answer are those that will interest other readers.
 In other words, don’t ask for super-specific advice that applies only to you.
 And if I don’t get to your question, promise not to hate me.
 I do my best, but I get a lot more questions than I have time to answer.

 I founded Money Talks News in 1991.
 I’m a CPA, and have also earned licenses in stocks, commodities, options principal, mutual funds, life insurance, securities supervisor and real estate.